-It's a classic but so worth doing what ever the season and a favourite of ours - one of the town parks has a great hill and we go and roll down the hill - yes even me.
+It's a classic but so worth doing whatever the season and a favourite of ours - one of the town parks has a great hill and we go and roll down the hill - yes even me.

 Catch a falling leaf

 Ever walked down a path lined with trees in the fall and watched the leaves fall around you - nothing better for you and the kids than trying to catch those leaves before they touch the ground.
-Once caught try and identify what the tree is they came from or take them home and create something with them.

 Ok so I can see the faces from here - what on earth are conkers - full name "Horse Chesnuts", otherwise known in the UK and Canada as Conkers and in the US as buckeyes.
 Conkers is a game you play with them for 2 people.
 First off pierce a hole in the conker all the way through and then tie a shoe lace and thread it through - each person will need their own conker threaded like this.
 Holding onto the string let the conker dangle from one players hand and then the other player winds the string around and prepares to hit the other conker by letting go of it.
 Each person takes turns and the winner is the person that breaks the others conker.